 This post is part of the Montana Innocence Project’s #barriers2innocence campaign.
 As an innocence organization, we work to combat systemic racism because we know that there are numerous barriers between Black, Indigenous, and People of Color (BIPOC) and justice that exist solely because of racism.
 This campaign aims to highlight some of those barriers.
-Today’s topic is bias-motivated policing:
+Today’s topic is the presumption of guilt:

 “Late one-night several years ago, I got out of my car on a dark midtown Atlanta street when a man standing fifteen feet away pointed a gun at me and threatened to ‘blow my head off,’ Bryan Stevenson wrote in a 2018 article for Race, Racism and the Law.